hub21team/python-curriculum-2021/module_1/1_variables/README.md

   ```
   Order of operations in python is like mathematics:
   1. Operations within Brackets
+  2. Exponentiation
-  2. Multiplication and Division
+  3. Multiplication and Division
-  3. Addition and Subtraction
+  4. Addition and Subtraction

   So we can also use brackets in case we want the program to perform some operation before another one:
   ```python